Why PyColors UI?

 PyColors UI chooses:

-If you value understanding over convenience, this is a good trade.
+If you value leverage over shortcuts, this is a good trade.

 Philosophy